benelan/milestone-action/README.md

 # Add Milestone By Due Date

-This action adds the current milestone to an issue or pull request.
-It chooses the milestone that expires soonest, excluding those that already expired, based on the datetime that the action is run.
+This action adds the current or farthest due milestone to issues and pull requests.
+The current milestone is the one due the soonest, excluding milestones that are past due, based on the datetime that the action is run.
 You can see a successful test run [here](https://github.com/benelan/milestone-action/issues/8).

 ## Usage